 Upon logging in, you will be presented with the central console:

 Each student in CS6410 this semester will be given unlimited (read: large enough) vCPUs, RAM, and storage; 50 floating IPs, 10 security groups; 10 storage volumes; and only one compute volume; two flavors for instance types: ''6410.small'' has 2GB memory, 2 vCPUs, and 20GB storage, while ''6410.large'' has 8GB memory, 4 vCPUs, and 50GB storage.

-Although you may launch as many instances as you would like, you may only have two active instance at any time.
-We will be able to view all instances through the admin console, and if we see more than two active instance per user at any time, we will shut you down.
+Although you may launch as many instances as you would like, you may only have two active instances at any time.
+We will be able to view all instances through the admin console, and if we see more than two active instances for a user at any time, we will shut you down.

 Building your environment

 NOTE: If the instructions DO NOT state a field to be changed, leave the setting as the autopopulated setting.

 In Openstack, before launching your instance you must build your network.
 This is the virtual equivalent to setting up your internet at home, router, and then your computer.

 Go to Projects > Network > Network Topology, and you will be presented with the following:

 The globe logo in the middle is the main entry point of all network requests, called admin_floating_net.
 You now must create your network.
 Click on Create Network.
 On the Network tab, write netid_internal_net (replace netid accordingly).
 Click Next to edit subnet information.
 For subnet name, wrte netid_internal_subnet.
 For Network Address, write ''192.168.0.0/[0-90-9]''.
 For example, ''192.168.0.0/24''.
 Go to Subnet Details tab by clicking Next.
 For DNS name servers, we can simply use the Google DNS at address ''188.8.131.52''.
 Click Create.